SPerezPerilla/SPerezPerilla/README.md

 Many say I lack focus; I partially agree, but I'd like to counter that I'm still in the process of refinement.

-I’m currently learning how to make engineering tools using Excel/VBA, Python The Hard Way, Git, effective time management, and... how to talk to a stranger without coming off as an angry cynical android.
+I’m currently making engineering tools using Excel/VBA and learning Python "The Hard Way", Git, effective time management, and... how to talk to a stranger without coming off as an angry cynical android.